ysfchn/dymo-bluetooth/README.md

    decimal           decimal           decimal           decimal
 ```

 As explained above, line always take up 4 bytes, so the image width can be found by dividing the byte count to 4.
-And since the image height doesn't vary (labels are printed horizontally in this printer, from left to right) the image height is always 32 pixels.
+The image height is constant since labels are printed horizontally in this printer, from left to right.

+> [!WARNING]
+> Even though printer does require 4 pixels (= 32 pixels), the actual printable area is 30 pixels, so first row will be missed on the label.
+The first bit has already been skipped in this project, but keep this in mind if you are creating your own implementation.

 Each line is directly followed by another line (if any), so there is no additional separator between lines, and it is ordered sequentially, so the first 4 bytes in the image data will be the first line that will be printed out on the label.